ziligy/watson-text-talker/README.md

 ```

 ### Quiet level
-The package includes a `quite level` that increases or decreases the likelihood that an optional phrase will be voiced.
+The package includes a globally applied `quite level` that increases or decreases the likelihood that an optional phrase will be voiced.

 ```python